BIGXT/kubeext-scripts/yamls-shs/kubernetes/README.md

 ## current bugs

-1. It is difficult to remove all the versions of kubernetes and docker.
+1. It is difficult to remove all the versions of kubernetes or docker.

 A possible solution can be: